-Minister of State for Climate Change, Department of Energy and Climate Change, Gregory Barker, responded to an urgent question asked by Caroline Flint, Shadow Secretary of State for Energy and Climate Change, on the Government’s proposals to reform feed-in tariffs (FITs) on Monday 31 October 2011.
+Minister of State for Climate Change, Gregory Barker, responded to an urgent question asked by Caroline Flint, Shadow Secretary of State for Energy and Climate Change, on the Government's reforms to feed-in tariffs on Thursday 9 February.

 The feed-in tariffs scheme came into effect in April 2010.
 It is intended to provide financial incentives for people and businesses to install small-scale electricity-generating technologies such as solar electricity panels and wind turbines.